Sebastes: Taxonomy

-The genus name is derived from the Greek Sebastos, an honorific used in ancient Greek for the Roman imperial title of Augustus, an allusion to the old name for S. norvegicus on Ibiza, its type locality, which Cuvier translated as “august” or “venerable”.
+The genus name is derived from the Greek Sebastos, an honorific used in ancient Greek for the Roman imperial title of Augustus, an allusion to the old name for S. norvegicus on Ibiza, its type locality, which Cuvier translated as "august" or "venerable".

 The fossil record of rockfish goes back to the Miocene, with unequivocal whole body fossils and otoliths from California and Japan (although fossil otoliths from Belgium, "Sebastes" weileri, may push the record back as far as the early Oligocene).

 Species

 Sebastes contains 109 recognized extant species in this genus are:

 Characteristics

 Sebastes species have bodies which vary from elongate to deep, and which may be moderately to highly compressed with a comparatively large head.
 Their eyes vary from large to small.
-They may have spines on the head or these may be absent, if spines are present these can be small and weak to robust and there can be up to 8 of them.
+They may have spines on the head or these may be absent, if spines are present, these can be small and weak or robust and there can be up to 8 of them.
 They lack a spiny horizontal ridge below the eye.
 The jaws have many small conical teeth and there are teeth on the roof of the mouth.
-The single dorsal fin is typically strongly incised at the posterior of the spiny portion which contains 12-15 robust, venom-bearing spines and to the rear of these are 9-16 soft rays, The anal fin has 2-4 spines and 6 to 11 soft rays.
+The single dorsal fin is typically strongly incised at the posterior of the spiny portion which contains 12–15 robust, venom-bearing spines and to the rear of these are 9–16 soft rays, The anal fin has 2–4 spines and 6 to 11 soft rays.
 There is a spine in each of the pelvic fins as well as 5 soft rays and these are placed under the pectoral fins.
-The pectoral fins are large and may be rounded or pointed in shape with 14-22 soft rays, the longest being the central rays.
+The pectoral fins are large and may be rounded or pointed in shape with 14–22 soft rays, the longest being the central rays.
 The caudal fin is straight to slightly concave.
 The lateral line may have pored or tubed scales.
 They vary in size from a maximum total length of 13.7 cm in S. koreanus to 108 cm in S. borealis.